-SPECIAL NOTES: Making this candy has special meaning for me.
+Making this candy has special meaning for me.
 It was my dad’s favorite candy and one of the few sweets he indulged in on a regular basis.
-Growing up, there was always a bar of halva in our refrigerator and every kid knew that was “daddy’s candy”.
+Growing up, there was always a bar of halva in our refrigerator and every kid in our house (all six of us) knew that was “daddy’s candy”.
 Like all things you are told you “can’t have”, I wanted it, loved it and still crave it from time to time.
-I only recently heard about making this and had never thought of trying it.
-But it was a joy and a gift of love to make it and he would have gone nuts over this.
-I served in for Christmas 2020 and learned that my niece’s finance and family love Halva (who knew?) so this is sure to be a regular on my dessert buffet.
-Now, I’m on a mission to try new flavors.
-Coming to you soon…
+I made it for the first time when I started blogging and have been making it, ever since.
+It has been a joy and a gift of love learning to make it, and I know he would have gone nuts over this recipe.
+I served it for Christmas 2020 and learned that my niece’s finance and family loved Halva (who knew?).
+So this been a regular on my dessert buffet ever since.
+On a mission to try new flavors, I also have a basic halva and an Israeli Tahini halvah for you to try.
+You’ll also want to check out my Halvah Apple Bars.

 Chocolate Covered Halva